Publishing With Wits UP

 - Suggest suitable peer reviewers.
 Please note that there should be no conflict of interest in your recommendations.
 The final decision of appointing reviewers is that of the publishing committee and your suggestions will be taken into consideration.

 Once we have received a complete proposal as above, it goes before the publishing committee.
 This committee only meets twice a month and we address proposals in the order in which they are received.
 As we have many submissions, yours may not necessarily be put forward at the next committee meeting.
 Please be patient as we follow what is a standard publishing procedure, with a very busy programme and a small team.

-I hope to let you know whether we’ve decided to submit your manuscript for peer review within two months from the date of receipt of proposal.
+We will endeavour to let you know whether we’ve decided to submit your manuscript for peer review within two months from the date of receipt of proposal.
 We follow NRF guidelines on peer review procedures, and a decision to publish will only be made after two readers’ reports from experts in the field have been received.
 Finding suitable reviewers can be difficult and time-consuming, and there are often further delays as we wait for reports.
 We may stop the process if we can’t find suitable readers after a number of approaches, or if they do not deliver.
 Please note that a decision to go ahead with peer review does not necessarily mean that we’ll publish even if the reports are favourable, as we are able to publish only a limited number of books every year.
-However, if your manuscript does not suit our list or strategic direction, we will endeavour to inform you of this as soon as possible.
+However, if your manuscript does not suit our list or complement our overall strategic direction, we will endeavour to inform you of this as soon as possible.